lewisbolaton/todountdown/README.md

 # todountdown
-Web-based to-do application with countdown display
+A web-based to-do/project listing application with a countdown timer display.